cossacklabs/product-docs/acra/guides/trying-acra-with-docker/_index.md

 ### Precautions

 Storing keys safely when using Docker is problematic.
-Docker is immutable and [Zones]({{< ref "acra/acra-in-depth/cryptography-and-key-management#zones-INVALID" >}})/[keys]({{< ref "acra/acra-in-depth/cryptography-and-key-management#-INVALID" >}}) are not.
+Docker is immutable while [Zones]({{< ref "acra/acra-in-depth/cryptography-and-key-management#zones-INVALID" >}})/[keys]({{< ref "acra/acra-in-depth/cryptography-and-key-management#-INVALID" >}}) are not.
 This means that you might want to attach some storage and end up making the keys accessible to attackers.
 There are multiple ways to solve this problem and it will be addressed in a convenient and secure fashion in the future releases of Acra.

 ## Using Acra in Docker